sts10/orchard-street-wordlists/faq.markdown

 # FAQ

-## Can I have my password manager use a Orchard Street Wordlist?
+## Can I have my password manager use an Orchard Street Wordlist?

 Some password managers allow users to use any given wordlist file to generate passphrases.
 [KeePassXC](https://keepassxc.org) is one such password manager.